MichaelBurge/michaelburge.github.io/_posts/2017-09-10-injecting-shellcode-to-speed-up-amazon-redshift.markdown

 Here's a direct translation of that:
 {% highlight cpp %}
 typedef struct iterator {
-  int piece_type;
+  int piece_type;           // Counts from PIECE_PAWN to 0
-  uint64_t specific_piece;
-  uint64_t available_moves;
-  int promotion_piece;
+  uint64_t specific_piece;  // Bitset containing all pieces of that type uint64_t available_moves; // Current piece's available moves
-} iterator;
+  int promotion_piece;      // Current target's promotion piece } iterator;
 {% endhighlight %}

-However, we already have the gamestate lying around.
-We can reuse it to generate some of this:
+The location of the specific piece is the first bit that's set within the `specific_piece` bitboard

-* The gamestate has bitboards for every piece type, so if we clear bits when we're done we can pick the first nonzero bitboard
+The `gamestate` has bitboards for every piece type, so if we clear bits when we're done we can calculate `piece_type` from the first nonzero bitboard.
-* The specific piece can be the first bit that's set within a bitboard

-Here's what that looks like:
+Here I've unrolled `piece_type` to make it look more like the `gamestate` type:
 {% highlight cpp %}
 typedef struct iterator {
-  uint64_t current_piece_moves_bb;
   uint64_t rooks_bb;
   uint64_t knights_bb;
   uint64_t bishops_bb;
   uint64_t queens_bb;
   uint64_t kings_bb;
   uint64_t pawns_bb;
+  uint64_t current_piece_moves_bb;
   uint64_t promotion_piece;
 } iterator;
 {% endhighlight %}

-One last adjustment: We already have a gamestate when we create the iterator, and it has some of these fields already.
-I think it's probably a better idea to use the type above, but the real iterator type in my engine is actually a gamestate:
+Since we already have a `gamestate` when we create the `iterator`, I actually reused the data structure to be both.
+It's probably a better idea to use the 4-element type above, but here's the real `iterator` type from my engine:

 {% highlight cpp %}
 typedef struct gamestate {